nguyenphuminh/catbrain/README.md

     //     momentum: 0.1, // Will use original momentum if not provided
     //     dampening: 0.1, // Will use original dampening if not provided
     //     nesterov: 0.1, // Will use original nesterov if not provided
+    //     shuffle: true, // Will use original shuffle option if not provided
     //     // A function called before every iteration
     //     callback: (status) => {
     //         console.log(status.iteration)